Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-06.md

 This means that we must make some changes in our CSS.

-Instead of changing styles when the width gets smaller than 768px, we should change the design when the width gets larger than 768px.
-This will make our design Mobile First.
+Instead of changing styles when the width becomes smaller than 768px, we should change the design when the width becomes larger than 768px.
+This will make our design Mobile-First.

 ```css
 /* For mobile phones: */